melsman/mlkit/doc/arm64-compiler.md

 release.
 The seed needs a prepared GC Basis cache when its installation is read-only.
 Do not add a cache suffix to the bootstrap flags in that case.

-`MLKIT_BOOTSTRAP_FLAGS` defaults to `-gc`; on macOS it also selects the classic linker and a 1 GiB stack for the generated host compiler, avoiding stack exhaustion during native compiler compilation.
+`MLKIT_BOOTSTRAP_FLAGS` defaults to `-gc`; on macOS it also selects ARM64 linking and a 512 MiB stack for the generated host compiler, avoiding stack exhaustion during native compiler compilation.
 It can be overridden explicitly.
 The low-level `Makefile.arm64` targets `mlkit`, `reml`, and `emitter` produce ARM-emitting executables on the host compiler's architecture. `native` produces ARM64 MLKit and ReML in